SofianM17/The80sSpot/README.md

 ## Key features:
   - Channel-switching by using an animated channel knob
   - The title of the content currently being played on the television is displayed to the user
-  -  the television can be powered on or off at any time
+  - The television can be powered on or off at any time

 ## Instructions
 1. Turn on the television using the power knob